penelopecj/sei-project-3/README.md

 ![homepage](./client/src/images/homepage.gif)

 ## Deployment
+I deployed this website using Heroku and it is available at [reimagined2020.herokuapp.com](https://reimagined2020.herokuapp.com/).
+The free servers on Heroku sleep when they are not it use, so please allow a minute or two for them to wake up! 😴

-This website has been deployed on Heroku and is available [_here_](https://reimagined2020.herokuapp.com/).
-Please feel free to register your own account, or you can use mine `penny@email` and password `pass`.
+Feel free to register your own account, or you can use mine `penny@email` and password `pass`.

 ## Concept
-2020 Reimagined is a site where users can browse the awesome events that happened in 2020 in an imaginary world where there was never a pandemic.
+**2020 Reimagined** is a site where users can browse the awesome events that happened in 2020 in an imaginary world where there was never a pandemic.

 In an alternate reality, thousands of people attended events across the world in 2020 living their best lives.
 Users can let us know what their 2020 selves thought as they partied, celebrated, and travelled to these incredible events.